arturadib/botio/README.md

 ## Getting started

 Bot.io depends on [Node.js](https://github.com/joyent/node) and git.
 To get started, create a new directory specific for your Botio files.
-In this directory, boostrap Github and configuration files, and start the server:
+In this directory, bootstrap Github and configuration files, and start the server:

 ```bash
 $ npm install -g botio